buildstack/securestack/README.md

 *filebeat
 *metricbeat

-Once you've run the configuration wizard you can start the SecureStack engine: `/opt/securestack/scripts/securestack start`
+Once you've run the configuration wizard you can start the SecureStack engine: ```/opt/securestack/scripts/securestack start```

-In a browser you can open http://<server address>:5601 to see the SecureStack UI.
+In a browser you can open http://server_address_here:5601 to see the SecureStack UI.
 If you can't connect, verify that your AWS security groups allow access at tcp 5601.

 Enjoy!